tiwarishubham635/Chat-Rooms/README.md

-# Chat Rooms
+# Chat Rooms 2.0
-An Application for Chats and Discussions
+An Application for Chats and Discussions - Updated in June 2021

 ## Demo
 https://whatsapp-clone-ea11a.web.app/